 Body: Hi [Name],

-We’re all set for our meeting tomorrow, if you don’t have the calendar invite on your calendar yet, please make sure to check your inbox for a message from Google that allows you to approve the invitation.
+We're all set for our meeting tomorrow.
+If you don't have the calendar invite on your calendar yet, please make sure to check your inbox for a message from Google that allows you to approve the invitation.

 - Click Yes on the event invitation to ensure it is added to your Google Calendar.